Where do you want to go?

 - Myers-Briggs Type Indicator (available exclusively in the center): better assess your work preferences and styles

-- StrengthsQuest: identify five of your natural talents (free of charge to the UB community)
+- StrengthsQuest: identify five of your natural talents (free for current students)

 - Strong Interest Inventory (available exclusively in the center): measure your interest in a broad range of occupations, work activities, leisure activities and school subjects and match yourself with people who share those interests and are happily employed at a job

 - Career Competencies Assessment : A quick self-scored assessment to see how you rate on the workplace success skills employers look for in candidates.

 celebrate your accomplishmentsThe single most effective way to create a strong resume and prepare for a great interview is to start celebrating your accomplishments now.
 Take one job at a time and recall what you accomplished that contributed to the success of the organization.
 What was the situation, what action did you take to address it and what was the result?
 Try towrite five accomplishments for each role.
 Some examples might be: